-UCCC reserves the right to discontinue pilot funding if no substantive progress has been made within 12 months of the project or the PIs do not provide requested progress reports or are non-responsive to other time-sensitive requests from UCCC administration or scientific leadership.
-If any of the co-PIs leave their respective institution, a succession plan describing any resulting leadership changes will be requested.
+UCCC reserves the right to discontinue pilot funding if the PI leaves their respective institution, no substantive progress has been made within 12 months of the project, or the PI does not provide requested progress reports or is non-responsive to other time-sensitive requests from UCCC administration or scientific leadership.
 Reviews and decisions will be made on a case-by-case basis.
 If discontinued, funds will be reinvested into the UCCC Pilot Project Award Program.